Simouche/Django-Deployment-Guide/README.md

 foo@bar:~$/home/my_application_folder/application/ python manage.py runserver 0.0.0.0:8001
 ```

-Your app is running ok by going to your_ip_address:80001
+You can check if your app is running ok by going to your_ip_address:80001

 if everything is ok go to the next step, otherwise check if you did eveyrhing good.